burbano444/IntroductionGitEndava/README.md

 # PART 3 Moving Work Around
 ## EXCERCISE 1 Cherry-pick Intro
 ### git cherry-pick C3 C4 C7
+Cherry-pick command is very useful to copy a selected commits below the current pointer HEAD, in this example, we take the commits C3, C4 and C7 to put under main; this can be used in a project to select the besties "cherrys" of the project, and put them in the main branch

 ## EXCERCISE 2 Interactive Rebase Intro
 ### git rebase -i HEAD~4